olalamichelle/Database-System/Chapter1.md

 ## This book teachs:
 design BD system
 write program in various language associated with a DBMS implement a DBMS

 ## What is DB?
 a collection of information over a long period of time

 ## What is a query?
 a database lingo for a question about the data

+## Relational DB systems
+Father: Ted codd in 1970
+He proposed that DBS should present the user with a view of data organized as table called *relations*.